nickminaev/handson/intro-to-kubernetes/README.md

 Secondly, let's create a k8s Deployment: `kubectl apply -f Deployment.yaml`

-Let's update the Deployment.yaml file to see what's going on with the relevant NGINX version: `1.20.2-alpine`.
+After some 5 minutes, let's update the Deployment.yaml file to see what's going on with the new NGINX version: `1.20.2-alpine`.
 Now, let's run these commands:

 ```bash